 1. Start with the end game in mind.

-The end-game for Easter is not to get a big crowd out for Easter.
-Ultimately, the end-game is to get the crowd that shows up for Easter to come back the next week and the next and next and next… Easter can be the entry point for many first-time visitors, but your job is to think about how to get them back to Mother’s Day and beyond.
+The end-game for Easter services is not to get a big crowd at the church.
+Ultimately, the goal is that Easter attendees come back the next week and the next and next and next… Easter can be the entry point where first-time visitors become regular attendees, but your job is to think about how to get them back on Mother’s Day and beyond.

 2. Consider what will happen between Easter and Mother’s Day.

-While you have a number of guests with you on Easter, you need to capitalize on their presence with you to talk (on Easter) about the series you are planning right after Easter.
-You need to make this series appealing to men because more often than not, men will not gravitate to a series oriented to women.
-However, women are frequently praying that their man will go to church with them.
+While you have many guests with you on Easter, you need to capitalize on their presence to talk about the series you are planning right after Easter.
+You need to make this series appealing to men because men most often will not gravitate to a series oriented to women.
+However, women are frequently praying that their men will go to church with them.
 Hence, women will more readily gravitate to a series oriented to men.

 3. Plan for Easter to be better than any Easter previously.

 4. Prepare social media posts for the congregation.

 You will be amazed at how many people in the church will help you spread the word about Easter at your church if you will give them ammunition to do so.
-Have the right person on your team create a large quantity of high-value posts that people can use on their own Facebook, Twitter, Instagram, and YouTube accounts weeks out and right up through the Sunday itself.
+Have the right person on your team create a large quantity of high-value social media posts that the congregation can post on their own Facebook, Twitter, Instagram, and YouTube accounts weeks out and right up through Easter.